microsoft/IIoT/README.md

 - A basic understanding of Python and Linux.
 - TBD

-## Advance Setup (Must be completed in advance of the HOL)
+## Advance Setup (Must be completed in before the Hands On Lab Workshop)

-Follow the instructions [here](Prep/AdvanceSetup.md) before you arrive on-site to for the hands-on-lab workshop.
+Follow the instructions [here](Prep/AdvanceSetup.md) before you arrive on-site for the hands-on-lab workshop.

 ## Steps (Performed by students during HOL)
 1. Connect to Wifi.